sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Rebecca Miller - "Applying and Participating in Google Summer of Code"
  * Pablo Angulo - "Pytorch, a machine learning framework, and Pyro, a universal probabilistic programming language on top of Pytorch" (subtitle: do they fit in Sage?).
+ * Vit Tucek: - " how Sage is helping me with my research"

 This Sage Days will be a satellite activity of the [[https://eventos.unizar.es/15634/detail/xvi-eaca-encuentro-de-algebra-computacional-y-aplicaciones.html|XVI EACA encounter]].